-Driving Whilst Disqualified / Driving on a Ban
+Driving Whilst Disqualified

 Consequently, it does not matter how carefully you drive, the Police will still stop the vehicle so the prospects of getting away with driving whilst disqualified are too low to justify the risk.

 If you are fortunate, you will then be bailed to attend Court.
-If however the custody sergeant decides that there is a risk of you committing any further offence, he can refuse bail and you can be held at the Police station until the prison van arrives to take you to Court along with other prisoners who have committed "real" crimes.
+If, however the custody sergeant decides that there is a risk of you committing any further offence, he can refuse bail and you can be held at the Police station until the prison van arrives to take you to Court along with other prisoners who have committed "real" crimes.

 One of the major difficulties you face is that it is very difficult to commit the offence by mistake.
-Accordingly, the Court will proceed on the basis that anyone who drives whilst disqualified has chosen that option whilst fully aware of the consequences.
+Accordingly, the Court may proceed on the basis that anyone who drives whilst disqualified has chosen that option whilst fully aware of the consequences.

 I was not aware that I was banned.
 Is this a defence?